aslawek/Biologic/README.md

 # Biologic
 Some scripts for Biologic .mpt data

+We use python scripts via PyCharms Python Console by typing runfile(’./<script.py>’).
+Most of scripts generate/work on a few global variables e.g. data, something similar as in MatLab environment.
+Variables containing data (not files) are pandas dataframes and all pandas functions work on such objects

-load_data.py - load data either from file (give path) or from dataframe (global variable in python console).
-It loads 4 standard columns from biologic .mpt file: time/s, control/V, Ewe/V and I/mA plot_time_ctrlV_I - plot Ewe/V and I/mA in function of time/s ...
+load_data.py – loads data either from file (give path with „/”) or from pandas dataframe (global variable in Python Console).
+It loads 4 standard columns from biologic .mpt file: time/s, control/V, Ewe/V and I/mA creating global variable called „data”

+save_data.py – saves data from given global variable (pandas dataframe) as a file (for some reason project needs some time to refresh)

+plot_time_ctrlV_I.py - plots either global variable (pandas dataframe) or data from file.
+Ewe/V and I/mA is a function of time/s

+plot_on_off.py – similar but I_set/mA and I_reset/mA is a function of cycle

+assign_state_and_cycle.py – takes „data” dataframe (global var) and assigns state and cycle according to sequence.
+In practice it checks the change when control/V changes, then loops state asignment

+extract_on_off.py – for each cycle take all read_set and read_reset points and calculate median().
+Returns data_on_off global variable that can be saved as a file cut/rm_data_by_plot.py – cuts/removes part of data according to clickable plot

+cut/rm_data_by_time_range.py – cuts/removes part of data according to given ranges

+Enjoy!